herrfennessey/carmen-and-dave/carmenAndDave/content/english/registry.md

   enable: true
   title: "Gifts"
   image: "images/heart_hollow_two_countries.png"
-  content: "We would really appreciate not getting gifts for this wedding.
-We are incredibly fortunate to have everything we need.
-  <br><br>We know your flights, your time, and your presence are valuable,
-  and that would be the perfect gift to us.
+  content: "We would appreciate not getting gifts for the wedding.
+We are both very fortunate to have everything we need, and your attendance is all we could ask for.
+We know your flights, your time, and your presence are valuable, and that would be the perfect gift to us.
 We cannot wait to see you all!"

 ---